 - Radiopharmacy – In this course, students identify the most common nuclear medicine pharmaceuticals and how they interact with patients, in addition to how to prepare and dose these medicines.

-- Radiation Biology – Students explore how to identify safe and unsafe levels of radiation, as well as symptoms of radiation exposure.
-They also discuss how cells respond to radiation and how to protect patients from overexposure.
+- Radiation biology – Students explore how to identify safe and unsafe levels of radiation, as well as symptoms of radiation exposure.
+Courses may also discuss how cells respond to radiation and how to protect patients from overexposure.

 - Clinical Internship/Practicum – Students work under a board-certified radiologist to complete the clinical requirement: 1,300 supervised hours.
 Twenty competencies are required, including cystogram, ductogram, tube injections, and barium enema.
 It is during this portion of the degree program that students can choose elective courses to specialize in health information management or pre-medical studies.